-- Once the touch sensor has been pressed, we want the robot to stop. - We can achieve this by simply dragging a move block down and setting direction to Stop. - Our program is now complete: The robot will go forward for unlimited and wait until the touch sensor is pressed.
+- Once the touch sensor has been pressed, we want the robot to stop. - We can achieve this by simply dragging a Move Steering block and setting the option to "OFF". - Our program is now complete: The robot will go forward for unlimited and wait until the touch sensor is pressed.
 When this happens, the robot will stop and the program will end. - Notice that nowhere in the program did we tell the robot how far it needed to go forward until it hit the wall.